vertica/VerticaPy/docs/source/examples_understand_africa_education.rst

         'nbins': 20,
     }

 Our model is excellent.
-Let's create one for the students' standardized reading score ('zralocp').
+Let's create one for the students' standardized reading score (``zralocp``).

 .. code-block:: python